 1. Before launching your eCommerce campaign: Persona, Intent, Customer Journey Map, Unique Selling Proposition, Competition

 Every successful business is built on solid grounds, even the eCommerce ones.
 What does that mean?
 That before you even start thinking about promotion, there are a few other steps you need to go through.
 Let’s go through them together!

 a.
-Audience is king – Potential customer
+Audience is king – Potential customer or buyer persona

 Sadly, we don’t live in a perfect world in which everybody is drawn to your online store.
 Nowadays, consumers have such a vast selection of brands to choose from, of businesses to be loyal to, that you really need to work hard and put some extra effort in order to grab their attention.